 - Ability to generalize or adapt specialized knowledge to the needs of undergraduate students taking a variety of courses within the department or discipline

 HKC Faculty Mentors serve for one academic year, and contribute approximately 25 hours each semester to the Harvey Knowledge Center.
-Mentors receive an annual stipend of $1,000 for their participation as mentors in the Academic Coach Training and Professional Development Program, to be paid as $500 each semester.
+Mentors receive an annual stipend of $1,000 for their participation as mentors in the Academic Coach Training and Professional Development Program.

 Faculty Mentors are responsible for the following: